practicusai/docs/docs/technical-tutorial/getting-started/introduction.md

 Combining direct SDK reference materials with IntelliSense-driven guidance ensures data scientists spend more time crafting robust models and less time hunting down syntax or function definitions.

-- **Contextual Help Tab:** You can also right-click on a cell, select "Show Conextual Help" to leave the help tab always open.
+- **Contextual Help Tab:** You can also right-click on a cell, select "Show Contextual Help" to leave the help tab always open.

 ![Jupyter help](img/jupyter-help-2.png)